ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 [shared-drives]: https://docs.docker.com/docker-for-windows/#/shared-drives

 {% include /style/begin-panel.html type="info" heading="Docker Toolbox" %}
-If you are using Windows 10 Home edition, you may have received the following error:
+Unless you are using Windows 10 Pro edition, you may have received the following error when trying to install Docker using `Install Docker.msi`:

 `HyperV is not available on home editions.
 Please use Docker Toolbox.`